jposada202020/NEODisplay/README.md

 # NEODisplay
-CircuitPython library to simulate a LED display with NeoPixels using displayio.
+CircuitPython library to simulate a LED Strip using displayio.